diriano/labbces/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Computational, Evolutionary and Sistems Biology Laboratory
+  Computational, Evolutionary and Systems Biology Laboratory
 hero_media: welcome.jpg
 design: